aayani/pet-store/README.md

 ### Installing

-To get the project up and running, navigate to the root directory of the project.

-To initialize the pets service, provide these commands in the terminal
+To get the project up and running, navigate to the root directory of the project and initialize the pets service by providing these commands to the terminal

 ```
 cd pets
-\yarn
+yarn
-\yarn build
+yarn build
 ```

 And to initialize the owners service

 ```
 cd owners
-\yarn
+yarn
-\yarn build
+yarn build
 ```

 End with an example of getting some data out of the system or using it for a little demo